-Yes, things have fallen apart and the center is not holding on strong.
+Yes, things have fallen apart, and the centre is not holding on strong.
 A few months ago, Mr. Leonard, Shilgba, PhD., a regular writer on SAHARA REPORTERS, argued eloquently in a lengthy article for the creation of independent nations based on ethnic configurations out of the present Nigeria.
 The same week, another regular writer, Mr. Rudolf Okonkwo, introduced a new slang into the separation debate.
-He compared Nigeria to a house without a solid foundation and argued metaphorically that since the house is incapable of self-supporting, it should be demolished for smaller and stronger units to emerge.
+He compared Nigeria to a house without a solid foundation and argued metaphorically that since the house is incapable of self-support, it should be demolished for smaller and stronger units to emerge.
 In his words: “In place of the temple, a series of family homes in the form of estates should be built around the spot where the temple is.”
 Saharareporters: “Destroy This Temple” By Rudolf Okonkwo: September 8, 2011

 A fine piece, no doubt.
-But Mr. Okonkwo like thousands of others separation enthusiasts did not propose or develop a modicum of thought on how to manage the monstrous Immigration and Customs rules and regulations that would evolve following disintegration.
+But Mr. Okonkwo, like thousands of others, separation enthusiasts did not propose or develop a modicum of thought on how to manage the monstrous Immigration and Customs rules and regulations that would evolve following disintegration.
 Nor did he address the pervasive leadership crisis or the corruption epidemic that is a common trend all over Nigeria.
-Unless these gentlemen who are calling for the dismantling of the Nigerian State are telling us that the newly created sovereign countries out of present Nigeria will be manned by new breed politicians and technocrats imported from Sweden or heaven.
+Unless these gentlemen who are calling for the dismantling of the Nigerian State are telling us that the newly created sovereign countries out of present Nigeria will be manned by a new breed of politicians and technocrats imported from Sweden or heaven.

-Ladies and Gentlemen, let’s be realistic and be objective in our analysis of the potential benefits of disintegration: the British knew too well that creating multiple independent countries from that geographical expression – apology to Pa Awo – on the basis of tribal affiliations or ethnic groupings would be a Herculean task to manage or govern, because of the magnitude of the diverse ethnic groups within.
-It is a known fact that neither the northern region nor the southern region is a monolithic or one tribal enclave that would make for a coherent and viable independent country if divided, which explained the urgency of amalgamation of the entire land mass or ‘geographical expression’ in 1914.
+Ladies and Gentlemen, let’s be realistic and be objective in our analysis of the potential benefits of disintegration: the British knew too well that creating multiple independent countries from that geographical expression – apology to Pa Awo – based on tribal affiliations or ethnic groupings would be a Herculean task to manage or govern, because of the magnitude of the diverse ethnic groups within.
+It is a known fact that neither the northern region nor the southern region is a monolithic or one tribal enclave that would make for a coherent and viable independent country if divided, which explains the urgency of amalgamation of the entire land mass or ‘geographical expression’ in 1914.

-By the way, do you know the people that own Abuja?
+By the way, do you know the people who own Abuja?
 Would the Federal Capital Territory become another Jerusalem (a troubled land) or a holy and sovereign land like the Vatican, or a new Mecca?
 What would you do with our biggest headache - NNPC?

 Where does Kwara belong?
 How about the people of Kogi State and the inhabitants of Jos and the Tivs and the Igbiras of Benue?
 Are they part of Arewa Republic, or the Oduduwa Republic, or the Middle Belt Republic?

-Again, would you recommend the creation of a separate and independent republic out of Arewa Republic for the people of southern Kaduna whose last names sound as if they are from River State?
+Again, would you recommend the creation of a separate and independent republic out of Arewa Republic for the people of southern Kaduna, whose last names sound as if they are from River State?

-The Sovereign National Conference (SNC), in spite of the noble intent of the proponents, has been unduly politicized - it is perceived by many as another way to legislate the disintegration of Nigeria.
+The Sovereign National Conference (SNC), in spite of the noble intent of the proponents, has been unduly politicised - it is perceived by many as another way to legislate the disintegration of Nigeria.
 No government (elected government for that matter) would willingly sign on to a conference where no one is sure of the outcome.
-That is the opinion of those in government and majority of the power elite groups about SNC.
+That is the opinion of those in government and the majority of the power elite groups about SNC.
 Therefore, my suggestion to the apostles of SNC, is to set up a 'Progressive Think Thank' and use that as a platform to organize and hold conferences on the issues that we all care about - population, oil and gas licensing and permitting,, the state of origin concept, injustice, security, religious bigotry, corruption, accountability, trust deficit, and poverty of ideas in the leadership.
-You don't have to wait for the central government to approve of your goal to organize and strategize for the way forward.
+You don't have to wait for the central government to approve of your goal to organise and strategise for the way forward.

 We might not have a Bill Clinton or another Awo, but if we could gather enough wisdom, enough foresight and look beyond our present anger and resolve to jettison ethnic and religious considerations when making leadership choices, if we could stand and remain objective in our assessment of our potential leaders, I am optimistic that we will find greatness again very soon.

-God Bless you and God Bless the good people of Nigeria.
+God bless you and God bless the good people of Nigeria.

 December 2011